 Far-reaching social consequences

-Prof. Christiane Albrecht from the Institute of Biochemistry and Molecular Medicine and member of the National Center of Competence in Research TransCure, proposed this field as the 2020 academic field for the Hans Sigrist Prize and led the 2020 prize committee.
+Prof. Christiane Albrecht from the Institute of Biochemistry and Molecular Medicine led the 2020 prize committee.
+She is also a member of the National Center of Competence in Research TransCure and proposed this field as the 2020 academic field for the Hans Sigrist Prize.
 "It is amazing to see the influence which these processes, that occur so early in pregnancy, have on the later life of the mother and her offspring," says Albrecht.
 For example, problems with the formation or functionality of the placenta can lead to miscarriages or developmental disorders of the child.
 Both of these factors are devastating for parents.
 In addition, complications during pregnancy lead to health problems for the child as well as for the mother, which also puts a strain on the healthcare system.
 "The work of researchers in this field has far-reaching implications on our well-being and on society - so it is important that this research has received recognition and greater visibility through the 2020 Hans Sigrist Prize," Albrecht explains.